apex/up/docs/06-commands.md

-  team members ls      List team members and invites. team subscribe       Subscribe to the Pro plan. team unsubscribe     Unsubscribe from the Pro plan. team ci              Credentials for CI. team add             Add a new team. upgrade              Install the latest release of Up. url                  Show, open, or copy a stage endpoint. version              Show version.
+  team members ls      List team members and invites. team subscribe       Subscribe to the Pro plan. team unsubscribe     Unsubscribe from the Pro plan. team card change     Change the default card. team ci              Credentials for CI. team add             Add a new team. upgrade              Install the latest or specified version of Up. url                  Show, open, or copy a stage endpoint. version              Show version.

 Examples:

-  Deploy the project to staging.
+  Deploy the project to the staging environment.
   $ up

-  Deploy the project to production.
+  Deploy the project to the production stage.
   $ up deploy production

   Show the staging endpoint url.